 This gradual loss of identity is further illustrated by the final participant, a young man who while driving through the city explains that, although he is Mongolian, he cannot speak Mongolian.
 An ‘emptiness’ more troubling than a vacant office building is seen here as the young man spends much of his time getting drunk with his friends admitting that he begins to feel depressed if he does not at least go out every few days.
 The glitzy but hollow nightclubs and KTV rooms that his social circle likes to frequent lack any sense of excitement, though, and all concerned look like they are going through the motions of having a good time rather than truly enjoying themselves.
 This young man is the most fervent exponent of city living surveyed in K.O., although his definition of an urban lifestyle is based on a work in progress as Kangbashi New Area, while certainly modern in terms of structures, has yet to become a teeming metropolis.

 A raucous closing song written by Liu juxtapose the initial pleasures and conveniences of modernity – “Hot water washes away the dust, and I sit naked drinking until I’m high/The toilet washes away the shit, so I don’t have to look at its disgusting colors anymore” – with the onset of nostalgia for an eradicated world.
 It plays over parting images of the city, which alternate between fixed frame and slow pans across its landscape that show that, no matter what its more urbanized inhabitants might say, they are not so far away from the pastures.
 Some of these shots feature classic ‘ghost city’ images that have almost become clichés already, such as a man taking a nap in the middle of a road and a street cleaner without a lot of work to do, but others capture a modicum of motion as this new metropolis staggers into life.
-Ultimately, as with any city, it will be the people that truly ‘make’ the place, and K.O. captures the citizens of Kangbashi New Area at an awkward, in-between stage that they will negotiate at their own pace, regardless of how much development capital is ploughed into accelerating the emergence of the new.
+Ultimately, as with any city, it will be the people that truly ‘make’ the place.
+K.O. captures the citizens of Kangbashi New Area at an awkward, in-between stage that they will negotiate at their own pace, regardless of how much development capital is spent on accelerating the emergence of the new.